 Port Lockroy, or Base "A" is a British historic base situated on the tiny Goudier Island off the Antarctic Peninsula.
 It was established in 1944 and occupied until 1962.
 The abandoned base was restored in 1996 as a "living museum".

 No nationality or language restrictions EXCEPT fluency in English and much favoured will be those with fluency in another language especially German, Spanish, Japanese, Norwegian, French or Russian.
 Without a second language there would have to other compelling reasons to be considered, like being a communications wizard, electrician, or carpenter.

-Compulsory interview in Wales PLUS mandatory training course.
+Compulsory interview in the UK PLUS mandatory training course.
 No expenses for former are payable.

 No age restrictions but need to pass a medical.
 Need to be fit and strong.
 Cannot accommodate disabilities which would prevent someone from doing the job.